Milwaukie 503.395.0360

 Q: How do I protect my pipes from freezing?

 A: Insulate exposed pipes with foam sleeves, keep cabinet doors open under sinks, maintain consistent heating, let faucets drip during cold weather, and disconnect outdoor hoses.
-Seal air leaks around pipes and consider professional insulation for areas that are vulnerable.
+Seal air leaks around pipes and consider professional insulation for areas that are particularly vulnerable.

 Q: At what temperature will pipes freeze in a house?